 The internet has been utterly magnificent in opening up the global market and with email, instant messaging and VoIP solutions such as Skype, etc. the world has become a tiny place indeed.
 Moreover, with exchange websites such as Alibaba.com and Made-In-China.com, it becomes easy to browse Chinese suppliers and advise of your requirements and let suppliers contact you with their proposals, and there have a lot of ways Shipping From China to Ireland.

-So why then isn't everyone taking advantage of these opportunities to reduce costs?
+So why then isn't everyone taking advantage of these opportunities to reduce shipping from China costs?
 Is the story too interesting to be true?
 Well, to talk from experience there are a few things at play here.
 Like in all walks of life, some scammers and cheats will try to take advantage of unsuspecting folks.
 For instance, I heard only yesterday that scam emails are circulating from people pretending to be charities and seeking to extract money from people under the guise of assisting the people of Syria who have displaced hugely in the aftermath of the violence.
 China is no different, and while there are many official Chinese businesses offering quality products which would bring excellent cost improvements for Irish businesses.
 There are also deceptive people more than happy to build a friendly website, register it on Alibaba, etc. and spin a good yarn to convince you that they will supply you with all your requirements.
 They will even go to such extent as shipping you a sample to further persuade you to part with your deposit.
 Nevertheless, once they have your deposit, you will find it harder to contact them.
 The only way to get out of this type of situation is to use Letters of Credit issued by the banks whereby the money only get to the supplier once the goods are in your possession. ( pay on delivery) These give the vendor a guarantee that he will get paid, and the buyer will get his rights intact and will help to get rid of some of the issues.

 The key point of the question lies in being assured that the supplier is trust worthy, can supply good quality products persistently and is ready to build a lasting business relationship with the customer.
 Can suppier provide good cost Shipping From China to Ireland?
 If an Irish customer could somehow assure of this, it would take away the uncertainties, and then the cost reduction benefits can be achieved without the fear element looming always.